pianosabina/piano-lessons/README.md

 - `/package.json` -  A Docusaurus website is a React app.
 You can install and use any npm packages you like in them.

-- `/sidebar.js` - Used by the documentation to specify the order of documents in the sidebar

 - `CNAME` file - that is only relevant if you are going to have a custom subdomain, and not a default github pages.
 This file contains the url to the subdomain that was created, in our case via AWS, and it is important that the file is located under `static` folder since after the build it will be located under the `root` of the site on `gh-pages` branch, otherwise every time you build the site, the AWS configuration will be cleared up, and that is not good if you want to automate the entire workflow.